iotaledger/iota.rs/documentation/docs/libraries/java/api_reference.md

 #### raw(message_id): String

 GET /api/v1/messages/{messageID}/raw endpoint
-Consume the builder and find a message by its identifer.
+Consume the builder and find a message by its identifier.
 This method returns the given message raw data if it exists.

 | Param | Type       | Description |
 | ----- | ---------- | ----------- |